viamrobotics/docs/docs/components/servo.md

 # SME: #team-bucket
 ---

-The Viam servo component supports interfacing with hobby servos, small motors with built-in closed-loop control, installed on robots.
-These hobby servers are a type of [actuator](https://en.wikipedia.org/wiki/Actuator), and are useful in robotics because their position is easily and precisely controlled.
+The Viam servo component supports hobby servos: small motors with built-in closed-loop control.
+Servos can be useful in robotics because their position is easily and precisely controlled.

 - The servo component does not support servomotors.
 To configure an industrial servomotor, use the [motor](/components/motor/) component with an [encoder](/components/encoder/).

-Most robots with a servo need at least the following hardware:

-- A [board component](/components/board/) that can run `viam-server`.
-- A servo
-- A power supply for the board
-- A power supply for the servo

 {{% alert title="Caution" color="caution" %}}
 Always disconnect devices from power before plugging, unplugging or moving wires or otherwise modifying electrical circuits.